IDoCodingStuffs/python-doodles/freeform-log.md

 I will let it train all the way but starting to feel like the model itself is just insufficient.
 But I definitely met the initial part "overfit first, expand later".
 So time to try a UNet backbone instead.
 Afterwards, I can tack on the temporal components.
 Hoping I get to define the bar these upcoming 3 months...
 Man I really want to win this.

+### 10 PM
+Well forget the UNet backbone.
+I will try to use that new public solution with 0.84 score.
+No need to reinvent the wheel, let me learn the timm model and make architecture changes later.